Brazil's .br: 50.3 Million Hostnames, a Profession-Gated Namespace, and the Internet's Most Opinionated ccTLD

 Only 14 of the 66 applicants met all criteria for permanent licenses.
 The rest operate under provisional authorization while they comply.
 The message is structural: if you want to operate legally in Brazil's online gambling market, your domain extension is not a choice — it is a regulatory classification.

 No other country has done this at scale.
 The UK's Gambling Commission regulates operators through licensing, not domain policy.
 Australia's ACMA blocks illegal gambling sites, but does not mandate a specific domain extension.
-Brazil's approach is uniquely Brazilian: use the 147-category system not just to describe the Internet, but to regulate it.
+Brazil's approach is uniquely Brazilian: use the second-level system not just to describe the Internet, but to regulate it.

 The Domain Density Gap: Room to Grow or a Different Internet

-Domain Density Comparison
+Domain Density Comparison (registry registrations)

 Netherlands ~6.2M (.nl) 17.5M ~16.8M 1 per 2.8 1 per 2.7